knotworks/knot-server/README.md

 ### Cloud Upload Support

-Knot supports [Cloudinary](https://cloudinary.com/) secure signature generation for for all media uploads.
+Knot supports [Cloudinary](https://cloudinary.com/) secure signature generation for all media uploads.
 Cloudinary has a generous free tier, and a really powerful suite of media management and manipulation tools.
 Check them out!

 ## Installation